TheBoxyBear/charttools/docs/FileFormats/midi.md

   - Marks the end point of a note.
   - Has a note number (0-127) and velocity value (0-127).
 - Control Change
-  - Changes the value of a control setting, such as sustain or pitch bend.
+  - Changes the value of a control channel, such as sustain or pitch bend.
   - Has a controller number (0-119) and a control value (0-127).
   - The values for controllers 0-31 and controllers 32-63 are paired up as most-significant bytes and least significant bytes respectively.
     - For example, controller 2 and 34 are each part of the same value, where 2's value is the most significant byte, and 34's value is the least significant byte.
-  - Controller numbers 120 through 127 are reserved for channel mode messages.
+  - Controller numbers 120 through 127 are reserved for channel mode events, detailed in the next list.
 - Program Change
   - Changes the sound/voicing of the track.
   - Has a program number (0-127).